egorpechoring/spreadsheet-scripts-freelance/README.md

 - Instead of solving combination task, employee simply fills yellow fields and receives the optimal combinations.
 ![plot](/nesting-script/workscreen.png)

--Output could be viewed or printed in more friendly way.
+- Output could be viewed or printed in more friendly way.
 ![plot](/nesting-script/toprintscreen.png)